 Older Vehicle Repair Costs

 It is important to take into consideration the real value of an older vehicle with high mileage.
-A general rule is if the vehicle is not worth what it would cost to perform a medium repair; then getting a title loan may be a challenge.
+A general guideline is if the vehicle is not worth what it would cost to perform a medium repair; then getting a title loan for that vehicle may be a challenge.

 Common Lender Restrictions on Car Title Loans